BerniceChua/Sumusunod_-_landing_page/README.md

 # Sumusunód (formerly called "Augmented Focus")
-An augmented reality (AR) game that challenges how long a player can keep track of a fidgety creature such as a hummingbird.
+Let nature into your home.
+Need to relax?
+Play Sumusunód -- an augmented reality (AR) game where you play with creatures like hummingbirds, bumble bees, butterflies, ladybugs, etc.

 ![Screenshot 1 of Main Menu](https://cdn.discordapp.com/attachments/225440274074042368/343550701093388288/Screenshot_2017-08-03-17-01-39.png)